azminewasi/polaris-antiviral-competition/README.md

-# ASAP Discovery x OpenADMET Competition | **Predicting Antiviral Potenty and ADMET Using Ensemble Approach of Chemical Language Model and Fingerprint Features**
+# **Predicting Antiviral Potenty and ADMET Using Ensemble Approach of Chemical Language Model and Fingerprint Features**

+- ASAP Discovery x OpenADMET Competition
-by **Azmine Toushik Wasi**, *Shahjalal University of Science and Technology, Sylhet, Bangladesh*
+- by **Azmine Toushik Wasi**, *Shahjalal University of Science and Technology, Sylhet, Bangladesh*

 ---